Terraform

 Key points

 Variables can be specified with optional parameters to enhance the quality of your code.
 Optional variables in Terraform modules allow you to customize module behavior without requiring all parameters to be explicitly defined.
 Including appropriate optional parameters in variables depending on your use case can be useful.
-As a best practice, you should consider at least including the description to help with the readability of your code, where you may consider adding other parameters unnecessary.
+As a best practice, you should at least include a description to improve your code’s readability, and you may consider adding other parameters that are unnecessary.

 Note: New versions of Terraform are placed under the BUSL license, but everything created before version 1.5.x stays open-source.
 OpenTofu is an open-source version of Terraform that expands on Terraform’s existing concepts and offerings.
 It is a viable alternative to HashiCorp’s Terraform, being forked from Terraform version 1.5.6.